History and Description of Milk Thistle

 2. Protection against Toxins

 Milk thistle has been shown to be effective in protecting the liver against toxins, including exposure to chemicals and environmental toxins.
-This makes it a useful remedy for people who work in environments where they are exposed to harmful chemicals or who have excessive intake of alcohol and other toxic substances.
+This makes it a useful remedy for people who work in environments where they are exposed to harmful chemicals or who consume excessive amounts of alcohol and other toxic substances.

-Milk thistle has traditionally been used to relieve digestive problems , such as indigestion and heartburn.
-It can help stimulate bile production, which improves the digestion of fats and facilitates the overall digestive process.
+Milk thistle has been traditionally used to relieve digestive problems such as indigestion and heartburn.
+It can help stimulate bile production, which improves fat digestion and eases the overall digestive process.

 4. Cholesterol Reduction

-Silymarin from milk thistle may also be beneficial for people with high cholesterol levels.
-This compound has been observed to reduce LDL cholesterol ("bad cholesterol") levels and help maintain a healthy balance between HDL and LDL cholesterol in the body.
+The silymarin in milk thistle may also be beneficial for people with high cholesterol levels.
+This compound has been shown to reduce LDL ("bad") cholesterol levels and help maintain a healthy balance between HDL and LDL cholesterol in the body.

 5. Diabetes Support